 Doing more research I discovered that it is one of the “world’s largest events for do-it-yourself adventure travel enthusiasts” that “educates and inspires people to get out and explore the world, by bike or vehicle.”
 An event targeting people taking the road less traveled, living out of their vehicles and on the (dirt) road–geared more toward the international road trip, off-roading crowd, and not the RV crowd.

 While it’s not exactly what I’m doing, it did sound up my alley, and I figured that I might, at the least, get more insight into how other people rig their trucks, vans, and other vehicles to live out of for the long term, maybe some of which would be applicable to my situation.

 Flagstaff was only 4-5 hours from where I was going to be, and the Day Pass tickets were only $35 for the weekend, so I planned to attend.

 Check out my comprehensive article about how to plan a road trip, as well!

 Truck Problems Strike

-After a few days in the backcountry of Grand Staircase-Escalante National Monument, backpacking Coyote Gulch (photos here), I was heading west past Bryce Canyon along the scenic Highway 12, when my truck felt like it shifted gears and the check engine light simultaneously illuminated… Pressing the gas pedal gave me no acceleration whatsoever.
+During Utah national park road trip, and after a few days in the backcountry of Grand Staircase-Escalante National Monument, backpacking Coyote Gulch (photos here), I was heading west past Bryce Canyon along the scenic Highway 12, when my truck felt like it shifted gears and the check engine light simultaneously illuminated… Pressing the gas pedal gave me no acceleration whatsoever.

 I continued coasting down the hill until I found a dirt shoulder to pull off onto.
 Turning the key just made the truck whine but it wouldn’t turn over.
 Not cool.
 Thankfully I (barely) had cell service where I broke down so I was able to call AAA (though the call dropped a few times) and arrange for a tow from Bryce Canyon Towing.